One of the most common questions we are asked by people who have a claim with us is how much compensation they are likely to receive.

 Here at Bott and Co it is very important for us as your solicitor to ensure that your claim is properly valued upon the injuries sustained and that there is no danger of under compensating you due to a failure to obtain thorough medical evidence that details every element of the injury sustained.

 If a report from a medical expert is unclear and it is difficult to value the claim based upon the expert’s report, then we would return to the expert and raise questions about the report.
 We do this to make sure we are entirely happy and that we have the full picture regarding your injuries relating to the accident, the likely future prognosis for the injuries, any restrictions to your working or home life as a result of the injuries and any future treatment or surgery requirements.

 Only when we have the complete picture are we able to provide an accurate valuation of the claim.

 Please note – this information is relevant to road traffic accident claims only.
-If you’ve suffered an accident abroad or been ill on holiday and wish to make a claim then speak to our legal team about medical valuations for holiday claims.
+If you’ve suffered an accident abroad or and wish to make a claim then speak to our legal team about medical valuations for holiday claims.